luisniebla/spotsummary/README.md

 - OpenAI recommends fine-tuning versus embedding for text classification.
 When we're going to do tags, maybe we look into that later

+# Implemnation Ideas
+1. Do not store any google maps data, feed it into the embedding as part of the string input.
+2. Store the embeddings in a vector engine
+3. User input for search is used as input to the embedding model, then retrive distance from existing embeddings within the search area
+4.

 ## Dev stuff
 - docker-compose